SF_ARRAYS

 Returns an array of number spaced linearly between exponentially spaced checkpoints.
 The interval [

-coarse regions, the width of which is exponentially increasing so that the i-th checkpoint is (stop
+start,stop] is first divided intopcoarse regions, the width of which is exponentially increasing so that the i-th checkpoint is (stop-start) \(\cdot\)base^ ( -p+i).
+Each of the coarse intervals is then linearly divided inusubintervals.- Parameters:

 start [real] – First element of the array